al1brn/geonodes/generation/docgen/doc/text.md

 Move the cursor until it reaches the given target.

-This function execute a <!find> on the target and places the cursor just before the target.
+This function execute a [LINK ERROR: page 'find' not found]() on the target and places the cursor just before the target.

 ``` python